badgirlbongi/bongihub/workflow.md

 + encountered a problem with the ERD in terms of recording mutliple pictures for one province for the carousel
 + basic research about OOP(still need more info)
 + basic research about using PDO(still need more info)

+01/17/2024
++ added description on the ERD tables bongihub/projects/TOURza/erd.txt
++ created DB on myPhpAdmnin